 Application materials and fees will be retained for one year from the original application term.
 To apply for a semester other than the one originally intended, notify the Admissions Office as soon as possible.

 Be sure to submit the following items (if applicable):

-- Admissions Application: An application may be submitted online or printed out at http://www.msun.edu.
-The application may also be obtained from a high school counselor or from the Admissions Office.
+- Admissions Application: An application may be submitted online at: http://www.msun.edu/future/apply.aspx.
+The application may also be obtained from the Admissions Office.

-- Application Fee (nonrefundable): $36 online application or $30 paper application.
+- Application Fee (nonrefundable): $30 paper application.
 Checks should be made payable to MSU-Northern.
 The application fee will not be waived or refunded.
-The fee must be paid before the application for admission will be processed.
-Applicants who have applied for Financial Aid, participate in a federally funded TRIO program or are receiving public assistance may apply for deferral of the application fee by contacting the Admissions Office at 800.662.6132 x3704.
+Applicants who have applied for Financial Aid, participate in a federally funded TRIO program or are receiving public assistance may apply to deferral of the application fee by contacting the Admissions Office at 800.662.6132 x3704.

-- GED transcript: A complete official General Educational Development (GED) score report/transcript must be sent directly from the Department of Education from the state in which the exam was given to the Admissions Office.
+- GED or HiSET transcript: A complete official General Educational Development (GED) or High School Equivalency Test (HiSET) score report/transcript must be sent directly from the Department of Education from the state in which the exam was given to the Admissions Office.

 - ACT/SAT Scores: All first-time incoming freshmen under the age of 21 are required to take either the American College Test (ACT) or the Scholastic Aptitude Test (SAT) Reasoning Test, with the exception of those applicants that meet the Minimum Core with AP Credit by Exam requirements or Rigorous Core without Test requirements.
 MSU-Northern does not accept the SAT Subject Tests (formally SAT II Subject Test) for admissions purposes.
 The test results are used in determining admission status, awarding certain scholarships, and in assisting with academic planning.
 Applicants who have graduated three or more years prior to the semester in which they intend to enroll are not required to submit ACT/SAT test results.